AlphaDio/universus-prototype-sets/design.md

 - Damage reduction should specify what kind of attack it answers.
 - Damage and speed buffs should specify what kind of attack they support.
 - Three-symbol cards should be strong but narrow enough that they do not become generic staples.

+## Design tidbits

+- Effects that destroy the foundation should be showed and playable *after* other effects that need the foundation present.